So you want to write a Weird Western?

 “A hog-killing’ good time.”

 Dialect and sayings of the time can add a lot of flavor to a historical story.
-However, leaning too heavily into a dialect can be distracting and/or corny.
-Generally for writers new to the genre, use slang and dialect sparingly or add your own twist.
+However, leaning too heavily into a dialect can be distracting or even worse, corny.
+Generally for writers new to the genre, it’s best to use slang and dialect sparingly or add your own twist.

 Here are some resources for cowboy sayings that you can riff on: